swatibersurda/liaplusaiFrontend/README.md

 2. Press admin tab will redirect to admin page
 3. From the admin table, the delete button can delete the particular blog which you want to delete
 4. Add link will redirect to you add blog page where admin can add blog after successfully adding the blog will redirect to blog page where you can see the added blog and all blogs.
+5. UPDATE link will redirect to you UPDATE blog page where admin can update blog after successfully updating the blog ,will redirect to blog page where you can see the updated blog and all blogs.

 ## Contributor :